 $2,880 monthly wage * 12 months = $37,440 yearly wage

-The term salary range is one of the most significant factors when considering a particular job position.
-Maybe you don't know what it is about, if so - focus on this paragraph.
-Wage range describes the limits of earnings planned for the job position.
-Most companies usually don't make exceptions from the salary ranges.
-The money they can spend to hire a particular specialist are strictly defined in its budget (that's the main reason why they don't offer increased payments).
+Salary range is one of the most significant factors when considering a particular job.
+Maybe you don't know what that is.
+If that's the case - focus on this paragraph.
+Wage range describes the limits of earnings for a particular position.
+Most companies usually don't make exceptions from these salary ranges.
+The money they can spend on a particular specialist is strictly defined in their budget (that's the main reason why they don't offer increased payments).

 Notice that salary means something different for you as the individual and for company's financiers.
-From an employee's viewpoint, salary range includes compensation parameters they want to earn.
+From an employee's viewpoint, salary range includes compensation parameters on their earnings.
 For the company, it will be an amount that it is able to pay a new employee in a particular position and how much current employees can expect to earn in a specific position.
 In reality, an employer has to pay much more for you than your salary is.
-You "cost" them more, because of mandatory taxes that they are obliged to pay for each employee.
-What might be not so obvious, from the business point of view, each staff member is an expense for the company.
-It's the effects of their work that bring real income.
+You "cost" them more, because of the mandatory taxes that they are obliged to pay for each employee.
+What might be not so obvious from the business point of view, each staff member is an expense for the company.
+It's the effects of their work that brings real income.